mspaintmsi/superUser/README.md

 | /c      | Used to specify the command to run.
 Without it, cmd is started. |

 Notes: You can also use a dash (-) in place of the slash (/) in command.
-Multiple options can be grouped together, option c last (eg: /wrc).
+Multiple options can be grouped together, the c option last (e.g., /wrc).

 ## Exit Codes
 | Exit Code |                      Meaning                      |